joe7575/techage/manuals/manual_EN.md

 Tech Age is a technology mod with 5 development stages:

 TA1: Iron Age
-Use tools and aids such as coal burners, coal burners, gravel sieves, hammers and hoppers to mine and process the necessary ores and metals.
+Use tools and aids such as coal burners, gravel sieves, hammers and hoppers to mine and process the necessary ores and metals.

 TA2: Steam Age
 Build a steam engine with drive axles and use it to operate your first ore processing machines.